ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 History
 =======

-* <not yet unreleased >
+* <not yet released>
- - Building executables made a little easier
+ - Building executables made a little easier.
+See the demo's Makefile.
+ - Fixed: the OS could not be upgraded while Ndless was installed

 * v1.0 - 2010/02/26
  - The work is now covered by Open Source licenses